 20 people favorited this theater

 Opened in 1918, as the second theatre on Hollywood Boulevard to be name Iris Theatre.
 It was built by P. Tabor who employed architect Frank Meline, to design a Romanesque style theatre, with a brick facade.

 Taken over by Fox West Coast Theatres, the Iris Theatre was re-designed by architect S. Charles Lee in July 1934 and was given an Art Deco style.
-That survived until 1968, when a new facade was erected and the name was changed to Fox Theatre in December 1968.
+That survived until 1968, when a new facade was erected and the name was changed to Fox Theatre on December 20, 1968.